Garo Yepremian: Professional career

-After the 1967 season, Yepremian left football to enlist in the U.S. Army.
+After the 1967 season, Yepremian left football to enlist in the United States Army, even though he was not yet a citizen of the United States.
 When he returned to the Detroit area in 1968, however, the Lions chose not to re-sign him, so Yepremian signed a contract to be a kicker/punter for the Michigan Arrows of the Continental Football League.
-The Arrows, however, were a disaster on the field (1-11) and at the gate (drawing barely 4,000 fans a game in Detroit) and folded at season's end.
+The Arrows, however, were a disaster on the field (1–11) and at the gate (drawing barely 4,000 fans a game in Detroit) and folded at season's end.

 After sitting out the 1969 season, Yepremian earned a spot on the Dolphins roster in 1970.
-He led the NFL with 117 points in 1971, and in Super Bowl VI, he scored the only 3 Dolphin points vs the Cowboys.
-The next year, he was a key member of the 1972 Miami Dolphins "Perfect Season" team - he was the leading scorer and converted on many clutch field goals to help the Dolphins stay unbeaten.
+In his first season with Miami, he converted all 31 extra point attempts and 22 of 29 field goal attempts.
+He led the NFL with 117 points in 1971, and in Super Bowl VI, he scored the only three Dolphin points against the Dallas Cowboys.
+The next year, he was a key member of the 1972 Miami Dolphins "Perfect Season" team — he was the leading scorer and converted on many clutch field goals to help the Dolphins stay unbeaten.
 Yepremian appeared in three Super Bowls (VI, VII, and VIII).

 Yepremian went to the New Orleans Saints for the 1979 season, signed after their 1979 first round draft choice, Russell Erxleben (who was handling all kicking chores), suffered a season-ending injury prior to the Saints' week two game with the Green Bay Packers.
 In 14 games, he made 12 of 16 attempts, with his longest being from 44 yards.
 He spent his final two years with the Tampa Bay Buccaneers.
-He made 16 of 23 for 1980, his lowest field goal rate since making only 45% in 1977.
-For 1981, he went 2 for 4 to end his career as he was replaced by Bill Capece.
+He made 16 of 23 in 1980, his lowest field goal rate since making only 45% in 1977.
+For 1981, he went 2-for-4 to end his career as he was replaced by Bill Capece.

 Over his career, Yepremian was successful on 210 of 313 field goals and 444 of 464 extra points for a total of 1,074 points.
-He led the league in field-goal accuracy three times.
-Garo and kick returner Rick Upchurch are the only first-team members of the 1970s NFL All-Decade team to not be elected to the Pro Football Hall of Fame.
+He led the league in field goal accuracy three times, in 1970, 1975, and 1978.
+Yepremian and kick returner Rick Upchurch are the only first-team members of the 1970s NFL All-Decade team to not be elected to the Pro Football Hall of Fame.